Employer of Record Australia

-When you are looking for expanding your enterprise in the Australian market, one needs to understand and be aware of the compliance requirements for payroll in Australia.
+When you are looking for expanding your enterprise in the Australian market, you need to understand and be aware of the compliance requirements for payroll in Australia.
 The accepted currency is the Australian Dollar.

 The employees need to enroll for a Tax File Number.
 There are no social security taxes but the taxpayers finance the welfare and public health care services.
 The Medicare levy is currently 2%.
 National Employment Standards cover the basic employment conditions and additional agreements can be established in unionized industries.
 The standard payroll cycle is conducted every month with exceptions in industries like manufacturing which pay their employees on fortnightly basis.
 The retirement fund or superannuation is also taken care of, with employers contributing an amount equal to 9.5 % of their salary and this is for all the employees earning more than AUD 450 per month.
 The Employer Record in Australia can assist a non-resident company to employ and manage the payroll on its behalf.
 This way the company can focus on their other important work in addition to reducing the compliance burden, which otherwise, could be a headache!